isomorphic-software/smartclient-docs/kb_topics/iscServer.md

 *   guaranteed in-order processing of operations
 *   more efficient network usage

-#### HTTP Response Headers for Top-Level Status Reporting

-In addition to the existing SmartClient Server status reporting protocols, we have introduced HTTP response headers to provide top-level status reporting.
-These headers report status for both single requests and "queues" of requests transmitted as a single HTTP request:

-**x-isc-server-status**: This header provides a single response status for individual requests.
-In the context of a "queue" of requests, it reports the status of the first "failure" response for non transactional "queues" of requests and general [STATUS\_FAILURE](../classes/RPCResponse.md#classattr-rpcresponsestatus_failure) for the transactional "queue" of requests.
-**x-isc-server-queue-status**: This header contains a comma-separated array of statuses.
-For single responses, it contains just one status.
-However, in the case of a "queue" of requests, it holds a comma-separated array of statuses, providing statuses for the entire "queue."

-These headers report [RPC Response status codes](statusCodes.md#kb-topic-statuscodes), for example headers:
-`x-isc-server-status: -4`
-`x-isc-server-queue-status: 0,0,0,-4,0`
-report [STATUS\_VALIDATION\_ERROR](../classes/RPCResponse.md#classattr-rpcresponsestatus_validation_error) for one of requests in the "queue" of submitted requests.

-These headers serve multiple purposes, including aiding in test scenarios by allowing you to access server status information without relying on the undocumented details of the iscServer protocol, which are subject to change without prior notice.
-Additionally, when dealing with download and export requests, these headers enable client-side code to skip the extraction of text from a blob in order to capture error responses efficiently.

-#### Reify
+#### Visual Builder

-[Reify](reify.md#kb-topic-reify-overview) is included with the SmartClient Server, and uses server features such as automatic SQL binding to provide a rapid prototyping environment.
+[Visual Builder](visualBuilder.md#kb-topic-visual-builder) is included with the SmartClient Server, and uses server features such as automatic SQL binding to provide a rapid prototyping environment.

 #### Automatic Bi-directional Java < - > JavaScript serialization and translation